kevin11h/12-ideas-in-12-hours-a-day/README.md

 6. World Golf Tour Travel Business Executives Game + Travel + Tour.
 Golf.work
 7. Golf networking.
 Executive Exercise Travel Fun Liesure Luxury.
 Membership Fee Club
 8. Coinduction
+9. How to optimize the weekends?
+10. Where do I find a good COO?
+11. How to build + create + ship MVP that profits?
+12.